Amenability of linear-activity automaton groups: Patterns

 Next, consider a measure $\bar{p}$ for a pattern $p=q_{\alpha_1}\cdots q_{\alpha_\ell}$.
 Since $\bar{p}$ is a convolution of $\bar{q_{\alpha_i}}$, the resulting $M$ is a product of the corresponding $M$'s, and also has entries in $\R \cQ_k$.
 Finally, from \eqref{eq:M_ij_def} we see that $M$ is linear in the step distribution.
 Since $\bar{\mu}$ is a convex combination of $\bar{p}$, we see that $\bar{\mu}$ also gives $M$ with entries in $\R \cQ_k$.

-Further more, note that for all $\bar{q_\ell}$ we have that the following sets of entries are all constant: \begin{itemize} \item the first row, except $M_{00}$; \item the first column, except $M_{00}$; \item the main diagonal, except $M_{00}$; \item $M_{i,j}$ for $i\neq j$ and $i,j>0$. \end{itemize} Matrices with these properties form an algebra, and therefore the same identities hold for any $\bar{\mu}$.
-This allows us to simplify some subsequent computations by using the $2\times 2$ matrices $R$ defined by
+Further more, note that for all $\bar{q_\ell}$ we have that the following sets of entries are all constant: \begin{itemize} \item the first row, except $M_{00}$; \item the first column, except $M_{00}$; \item the main diagonal, except $M_{00}$; \item $M_{i,j}$ for $i\neq j$ and $i,j>0$. \end{itemize} Note that the algebra of $m\times m$ matrices satisfying the bulleted conditions preserves the two-dimensional space of vectors of the form $(x, y, y, ..., y)$.
+Let $R$ be the operator $M$ acting on this space written in the basis $\{(1, 0, 0, ..., 0), (0, 1, 1, ..., 1)\}$.
+More explicitly,

+where $M$ is defined by \eqref{eq:M_ij_def} for a sample of $\bar{\mu}$.
+(Taking any $i>0$ in place of $1$ will not make a difference.)
+Matrices with the above properties form an algebra, and therefore the same identities hold for any $\bar{\mu}$.